 10.4.
-How we use your personal data and the legal basis for doing so
+How we use your personal data

 We may process special categories of data, such as information about ethnic origin, sexual orientation or religion or belief, to monitor recruitment statistics and to ensure meaningful equal opportunity monitoring and reporting; this will be collected and held on an anonymous basis.